I love being a part of the hearing aid business. Particularly as a part of UBHearing. I love that we help people to hear.

 At seventy, however, if you've been managing without hearing aids, the decision is put it off again.
 And again, and again, and again.
 Subtly, over time, people around you have learned to speak louder - or speak less.
 You have likely become more and more isolated, perhaps without being aware of it.

-Once you've reached your eighties, we see many adult children of hard-of-hearing parents, coming to a hearing clinic because mom or dad is in dire straits.
+Once you've reached your eighties and beyond, we see many adult children of hard-of-hearing parents, coming to a hearing clinic because mom or dad is in dire straits.
 They've become unwell.
-They may be on their way into a nursing home.
+They may be transitioning to a long-term care facility.
 They can't hear at doctor's appointments and can't participate in decisions being made on their behalf.
 Finally, cost is not the issue.
 Quality of life is more important.

-However, at this point, it is usually too late.
+However, at this point, it can often be too late.

-Worst of all, for many, all those years of struggling with hearing loss, retreating from conversation and social events, has contributed to an irretrievable loss of ability to process speech.
+Worst of all, for many, all those years of struggling with hearing loss, retreating from conversation and social events, has contributed to hearing distortion or an irretrievable loss of ability to process speech.
 What your ears might gain from wearing hearing aids at this point, your brain may have lost.